-This post is a detailed guide on how to soak fruits for Christmas Fruit cake.
-(I had first published it last year and am republishing with updated inputs.)
+This post is a detailed guide on How To Soak Fruits for Christmas Fruit Cake.
 The choice of fruits and the proportions in the recipe below are similar for soaking in alcohol or in an non alcoholic liquid, and I have given the steps for both types (the timelines for a non-alcoholic liquid are given at the end of the write up to the post).
 The timelines do differ, as well as how to preserve the fruits for the cake till it is baked.

 If you do not want to soak the fruits ahead of time, I have given a short-cut method in the recipe for baking a Christmas Fruit cake.

 Christmas Plum cakes are my favourite eats.
 A trip to Kerala is not complete if I don’t stock up on the rich cakes available at the numerous bakeries, after first checking out from locals as to which one is the ‘best’.
-I had been wanting to make the traditional cake at home, but what with one thing and another could finally only start the project last year.
-The first thing I had to learn was how to Soak Fruits for Christmas Fruit Cake.
+I had been wanting to make the traditional cake at home, but what with one thing and another could finally start the project just recently.
+The first thing I had to learn was the best way to soak fruits for Christmas Fruit Cake.

 If this is done right, half the battle is won.
 I did some online research, looked up old and reliable cookery books, talked to people who had been making a Christmas Cake for years.
 My ‘learnings’ are here in this post!
 And my Christmas Fruit cake was absolutely delicious, soft, moist, bursting with flavours!
 And, best of all, it did not crumble as I sliced it!

 There are several steps to making the cake.

 The First step is to Soak the Dry Fruits:

 When to Soak Fruits for Christmas Fruit Cake?